-Axel Groß obtained his Diploma in Physics from the University of Göttingen in 1990 and his Ph.D. in 1993 in Theoretical Physics at the Technical University of Munich.
-After 5 years as a staff scientist in the Theory Department of the Fritz-Haber-Institute of the Max-Planck-Society in Berlin, he became Associate Professor in Theoretical Physics/Surface Physics at the Technical University of Munich.
-In 2004, he was appointed as a Full Professor in Theoretical Chemistry at Ulm University; furthermore, in 2011, he became PI at Helmholtz Institute Ulm (HIU) Electrochemical Energy Storage.
-His research interests focus on the first-principles modeling of atomistic structures and processes at surfaces and at solid-gas and electrochemical electrode-electrolyte interfaces in electrochemical energy conversion and storage, reactions in heterogeneous catalysis and electrocatalysis, and materials modeling related to properties of batteries.
+Axel Groß obtained his Diploma in Physics from the University of Göttingen in 1990 and his Ph.D.
+1993 in Theoretical Physics at the Technical University of Munich.
+After five years as a staff scientist in the Theory Department of the Fritz-Haber-Institute of the Max-Planck-Society in Berlin, he became Associate Professor in Theoretical Physics/Surface

+Physics at the Technical University of Munich.
+In 2004 he was appointed as a Full Professor in Theoretical Chemistry at Ulm University; furthermore, in 2011 he became PI at Helmholtz Institute Ulm (HIU) Electrochemical Energy Storage.
+His research interests focus on the first-principles modelling of atomistic structures and processes at surfaces and at solid-gas and electrochemical electrode-electrolyte interfaces in electrochemical energy conversion and storage, reactions in heterogeneous and electro-catalysis, and materials modelling related to properties of batteries.